How to Analyze Your Prometheus Data in SQL [Recap]

 Is compression available via the open-source version?

 Compression, one of our features that allows you to “compress” data and reduce the amount of space your data takes up, is available on our Community version, not open source.
-But, the community version is free to use forever!

 To see the features available in each version, see this comparison (the page also includes various FAQs, links to documentation, and more).